 "Fancy" by Iggy Azalea featuring Charli XCX jumps from #3 to #2.
 The song tops the 1 million mark in digital sales this week.

 "Problem" by Ariana Grande featuring Iggy Azalea jumps from #4 to #3.
 The song is #1 on Hot Digital Songs for the third straight week.
 It's the first song to spend its first three weeks at #1 on that chart since Katy Perry's "Roar" spent its first four weeks on top last summer.

-Pharrell Williams's"Happy" drops from #2 to #4.
+Pharrell Williams's "Happy" holds at #2.
 The song this week becomes the first to sell 5M copies in 2014.
 Only once before in digital history has a song sold 5M this early in a calendar year.
 That was last year, when "Thrift Shop" by Macklemore & Ryan Lewis featuring Wanz reached the 5M mark in 2013 sales one week earlier than this.